 Buddhism originated in India appr. from the 5th cent.
 B.C. onwards.
 Buddhism came to Tibet from the 7th century.
 The transmission of the teaching from India took place in a process that lasted for centuries.

-This Buddha clay tablet was made as a low relief of fired clay.
-It originates from North India [Bihar] or from the north of Birma [today Myanmar] and shows the historical Buddha Shakyamuni in the Mahabodhi temple in Bodh Gaya in eastern India.
+This Buddha clay panel was made as a low relief of fired clay.
+It originates from North India [Bihar] or from the north of Burma [today Myanmar] and shows the historical Buddha Shakyamuni in the Mahabodhi temple in Bodh Gaya in eastern India.

-The tablet is extremely aesthetically designed and provides a beautiful and stylish focal point in a room.
+The plaque is extremely aesthetically designed and provides a beautiful and stylish focal point in a room.

 Status report: The age of at least 800 years has left its mark.
-The upper part is no longer completely preserved.
+The upper part of the tsa tsa is no longer completely preserved.